PTC-Education/PTC-Education.github.io/docs/tech/connectivity/README.md

 <section class="section">
     <h2>Connectivity Technologies</h2>
-    <div>This page contains links to resources for learning how to integrate and connect DX and I4.0 technologies.<br /><br />
+    <div>This page contains links to general PTC resources for learning how to use PTC DX and I4.0 technologies.
+For examples on how to integrate these technologies together and how to connect them to other systems, see the <a href="/docs/integrations/dxguides/">DX Guides</a> in the <a href="/docs/integrations/">Integrations</a> section.<br /><br />
     </div>
     <div class="container">
         <h2>ThingWorx</h2>